Am1rArsalan/ds-algorithms/golang/1.array/problem.md

 **Description:** Determine whether a given sequence of numbers (subsequence) can be derived from a larger sequence by deleting some or none of the items without changing their order.

-**Example:** If you have the main sequence [1, 2, 3, 4, 5, 6] and the subsequence [2, 4, 6], the subsequence is valid because you can obtain it by removing the elements 1, 3, and 5 from the main sequence.
+**Example:** If you have the main sequence [1, 2, 3, 4, 5, 6] and the subsequence [2, 4, 6], the subsequence is valid because you can get it by removing the elements 1, 3, and 5 from the main sequence.

 ---